d-rec/drec-origin/docs/dev_docs/instructions-on-upgrade-ewf-issuance.md

 We actually implemented this to increase the throughput of transactions, and handle synchronization problems (retry + logging).
 Now the retry is automated, so no action is required from the user (doesn't need to resend data or something).Also, offchain certificates are available immediately, so frontend could just query them from the database directly, to show them to user.

 In the UI user can be presented with the information whether these changes are visible on the blockchain or not (using synchronization state information).We are using this approach on other applications, tested hundreds of thousands of certificates if not more, and didn't see any data corrupted.Because as much as I would like to solve the problem that you encounter on EWF chain, this may be just anything to be honest (including network error etc), and whenever such integration between two systems (app and blockchain in this case) happens it's best practice to use Outbox pattern -> and upgraded version of origin-247-certificate works exactly like outbox.Adapting this to your case will make application run flawlessly from the end user perspective, even if there were some problems with the blockchain (like you currently have)

 ![Upgrade info](./img/28940d51-b238-440a-a937-cca7e8fbf9bb.png)

-## Origin 247 Certificate README:
+## Origin 247 Certificate README

 [https://github.com/energywebfoundation/origin-247-sdk/tree/master/packages/origin-247-certificate](https://github.com/energywebfoundation/origin-247-sdk/tree/master/packages/origin-247-certificate)

-## After upgrading origin-247-certificate following steps would be required:
+## After upgrading origin-247-certificate following steps would be required

 ### Cleanup